 Is Buying a Solar Panel Worth It?

 Solar power from a portable panel is still generally more expensive than electricity from the grid.
 But if you don't have access to the grid and you need to power something, a portable solar panel is often the only option.

 What if you want to power your home office?
-Or power your camping accessories without running your car engine?
+Or charge your camping accessories without running your car engine?
 Portable solar panels are still expensive per watt.
-However, two factors are often missed when deciding if solar is worth it: 1) When you are generating your own power, you usually use way less, and 2) Generating your own power is pretty fun.
+However, two factors are essential to consider when deciding if solar is worth it: 1) When you generate your power, you usually use way less, and 2) Generating your energy is pretty fun.

-For example, during this test we thought it would be fun to use a Goal Zero kit to power a small home office (laptop, 24" LCD monitor, USB hub and external hard drive).
-We found it was possible as long as we turned off any accessories we were not using (lamps, printers, extra hard drives, scanners).
+For example, during this test, we thought it would be fun to use a Goal Zero kit to power a small home office (laptop, 24" LCD monitor, USB hub, and external hard drive).
+We found it was possible as long as we turned off any accessories we were not using (lamps, printers, backup hard drives, scanners).
 So while the price per watt may still have been high with our solar panels, we were more aware of our power usage and overall used much less electricity.
 We did the same thing with our Trek Valencia+ pedal-assist electric bike.
 We found we could extend the range of the bike by taking the Sherpa 120 kit with us.
 Suddenly we needed the car much less.
-In fact, since we got the the pedal-assist electric bike, driving mileage has gone from 1,000-2,000 miles a month to 250-750.
+Since we got the pedal-assist electric bike, driving mileage has gone from 1,000-2,000 miles a month to 250-750.
 With a car that gets 28 mpg, that is a savings of $75-175 a month.

 Read more about our solar-powered electric bike project and dream up ways you can use solar power to your advantage.

 Plus, it can be just plain fun to create little systems like this.
-Building your own electric grid and transportation system is the grown-up version of building a fort or a tree house.
-Manufacturers like Goal Zero have 30-day return policies if it isn't all we've chalked it up to be.
+Building your electric grid and transportation system is the grown-up version of building a fort or a treehouse.
+Even better, if you're unhappy with your purchase, many manufacturers have excellent return policies.